joshgerdes/jekyll-uno/_posts/2023-09-13-Get-Ahead-with-Self-Hosted-Agents-and-Container-Apps-Jobs.md

 For the actual agents themselves that will run our code, they will be **event-driven**.

-To provision our Azure Container App Job build agents, we will use [Azure Bicep](https://learn.microsoft.com/azure/azure-resource-manager/bicep/overview?tabs=bicep&WT.mc_id=AZ-MVP-5004796) to create our resources.
+To provision our Azure Container App Job build agents, we will use [Azure Bicep](https://learn.microsoft.com/azure/azure-resource-manager/bicep/overview?tabs=bicep&WT.mc_id=AZ-MVP-5004796){:target="*blank"} to create our resources.

 Our resources will consist of:

 * [Internal Container Apps Environment](https://learn.microsoft.com/azure/container-apps/networking?tabs=azure-cli&WT.mc_id=AZ-MVP-5004796#accessibility-levels) *(Internal environments have no public endpoints and are deployed with a virtual IP (VIP) mapped to an internal IP address)*
-* [Virtual Network](https://learn.microsoft.com/azure/virtual-network/virtual-networks-overview?WT.mc_id=AZ-MVP-5004796) with 2 subnets *(One subnet for resources, such as Azure Key vault, Container Registry, the other subnet dedicated to the Container App environment)*
+* [Virtual Network](https://learn.microsoft.com/azure/virtual-network/virtual-networks-overview?WT.mc_id=AZ-MVP-5004796){:target="*blank"} with 2 subnets*(One subnet for resources, such as Azure Key vault, Container Registry, the other subnet dedicated to the Container App environment)*
-* [Azure Container Registry](https://learn.microsoft.com/azure/container-registry/container-registry-intro?WT.mc_id=AZ-MVP-5004796) *(this registry will be used to build and contain our container for the DevOps agent.
+* [Azure Container Registry](https://learn.microsoft.com/azure/container-registry/container-registry-intro?WT.mc_id=AZ-MVP-5004796){:target="*blank"}*(this registry will be used to build and contain our container for the DevOps agent.
 The container registry will have a private endpoint to the internal network)*
-* [Log Analytics workspace](https://learn.microsoft.com/azure/azure-monitor/logs/log-analytics-workspace-overview?WT.mc_id=AZ-MVP-5004796) *(to hold the Logs from the Container App Environment)*
+* [Log Analytics workspace](https://learn.microsoft.com/azure/azure-monitor/logs/log-analytics-workspace-overview?WT.mc_id=AZ-MVP-5004796){:target="*blank"}*(to hold the Logs from the Container App Environment)*
-* [Azure Key Vault](https://learn.microsoft.com/azure/key-vault/general/overview?WT.mc_id=AZ-MVP-5004796) *(the key vault will hold our PAT (Personal Access Token), which will be used to join our COntainer App Job agents to the agent pool.
+* [Azure Key Vault](https://learn.microsoft.com/azure/key-vault/general/overview?WT.mc_id=AZ-MVP-5004796){:target="*blank"}*(the key vault will hold our PAT (Personal Access Token), which will be used to join our COntainer App Job agents to the agent pool.
 The key vault will also be on the internal network, accessed via a private endpoint)*
-* [Azure Private DNS zones](https://learn.microsoft.com/azure/dns/private-dns-privatednszone?WT.mc_id=AZ-MVP-5004796) *(the DNS zones, will allow the Container App Environment, to reach the Key vault and Container Registry over the internal network)*
+* [Azure Private DNS zones](https://learn.microsoft.com/azure/dns/private-dns-privatednszone?WT.mc_id=AZ-MVP-5004796){:target="*blank"}*(the DNS zones, will allow the Container App Environment, to reach the Key vault and Container Registry over the internal network)*
-* [Deployment scripts](https://learn.microsoft.com/azure/azure-resource-manager/templates/deployment-script-template?WT.mc_id=AZ-MVP-5004796) *(these can be deleted afterwards, but they will run the scripts to build our container image, and placeholder agent within the confines of Bicep)*
+* [Deployment scripts](https://learn.microsoft.com/azure/azure-resource-manager/templates/deployment-script-template?WT.mc_id=AZ-MVP-5004796){:target="*blank"}*(these can be deleted afterwards, but they will run the scripts to build our container image, and placeholder agent within the confines of Bicep)*

-We will also need a [User Assigned Managed Identity](https://learn.microsoft.com/azure/active-directory/managed-identities-azure-resources/overview?WT.mc_id=AZ-MVP-5004796) for this article *(and the scope only being to the Resource Group)* I have a pre-created User Assigned Managed identity named: *usrmi*.
+We will also need a [User Assigned Managed Identity](https://learn.microsoft.com/azure/active-directory/managed-identities-azure-resources/overview?WT.mc_id=AZ-MVP-5004796){:target="*blank"} for this article*(and the scope only being to the Resource Group)*I have a pre-created User Assigned Managed identity named:*usrmi*.
 This Managed identity has the following role assignments to the Resource Group to which the resources will be deployed.

 | **Role**                   | **Assigned To** | **Notes**                                                                                                                          |
 |------------------------|-------------|--------------------------------------------------------------------------------------------------------------------------------|